PEtab-dev/PEtab/doc/documentation_data_format.rst

 standards.

 .. figure:: gfx/petab_scope_and_files.png
-   :alt: A common setup for data-based modeling studies and it is represented in PEtab.
+   :alt: A common setup for data-based modeling studies and its representation in PEtab.
    :scale: 80%

-   **Figure 1: A common setup for data-based modeling studies and it is represented in PEtab.**
+   **Figure 1: A common setup for data-based modeling studies and its representation in PEtab.**

 Overview
 ---------